ZackJorquera/MarsImageThing/README.md

 In this example the file is never used, but the file location is saved to the variable stream when stream = openFileDialog2.OpenFile() was used.
 Also for Part 4 this same methed can be used to save the file, use System.Windows.Forms.SaveFileDiolog.

 ### Part 2: Declaring Variables
-Here the file paths are converted in to a System.Drawing.BitMap where each pixel can be used independently:
+Here, the file paths are converted in to a System.Drawing.BitMap where each pixel can be used independently:
 ```c#
 for(int i = 0; i < ImageLocations.Length; i++)
 {